avidspartan1/mcp-server-qdrant-rag/README.md

 > adjusting the descriptions to better match your team's workflow and the specific types of code snippets you want to
 > store and retrieve.

-**If you have successfully installed the `mcp-server-qdrant`, but still can't get it to work with Cursor, please consider creating the [Cursor rules](https://docs.cursor.com/context/rules-for-ai) so the MCP tools are always used when the agent produces a new code snippet.** You can restrict the rules to only work for certain file types, to avoid using the MCP server for the documentation or other types of content.
+**If you have successfully installed the `mcp-server-qdrant-rag`, but still can't get it to work with Cursor, please consider creating the [Cursor rules](https://docs.cursor.com/context/rules-for-ai) so the MCP tools are always used when the agent produces a new code snippet.** You can restrict the rules to only work for certain file types, to avoid using the MCP server for the documentation or other types of content.